toxuh/scrumpoker/Readme.md

 * ~~multiple add stories~~
 * ~~give moderator role to self~~
 * give moderator role to user
+* fix: reset on voting end (now page reloads, this is bad)
 * Jira api use